JacobChen1998/Pixel-scanning-removal-Hands11k-dataset/README.md

 The parameters at a set is not suitable for all the images.
 At similar images, you can use same set of parameters.
+And at another simuliar images, using another set of parameters.